OK Rewind a little.. still in Finland.

 That contained Karl Johan as an ingredient.
 HAHAHAH.
 We were in tears we were laughing so hard.
 The soup was sick.

-When we got to Lulea, see map.
+map.
 It was pouring rain, so we got a cab to the hostel to find that the owner thought we were coming a lot earlier than we planned, and luckily we got a hold of him before he got totally trashed for the evening.
 He wasn't very nice, our room wasn't bad though:

 The ladies score a double room, again!